 These guys had way too many ideas going on and unfortunately it left them in last place with 21 out of 30.

-What were your favourite features from this week’s bathrooms?
+What were your favourite features from this week’s bathroom room reveals?
 Tell us below!